tbarlow12/tbarlow12.github.io/content/blog/posts/BucketList.md

 This is an ever-growing, ever-changing list of things I would like to accomplish as a software engineer, both in my professional and personal life.

-- [ ] Find an interesting open-source project and submit a PR within 24 hours
+- [ ] Find an interesting open-source project and submit a PR within 24 hours of discovering it
 - [ ] File a patent for software you wrote (at work or otherwise)
 - [x] Write a REST API
 - [x] Write a serverless function